foobuzz/todo/doc/guide.md

 	Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+ℹ️ Alternatively, the number sign is also accepted as a Markdown first-level header: `# Do the thing` will also yield `Do the thing` as the task's title.

 In the task listing, the title `Do the thing` will appear, marked with an ellipsis (`...`) indicating that the task contains additional content[1].
 If you want to read the entire content of a given task, you can simply use the `task` command:

 	$ todo task 1